superuber/TouchKeyboard/README.md

 # Touch Keyboard

-This is an extension for Google Chrome that crate an visual keyboard for mobile or any other touch screen devices inspired on Android usability.
+This is an extension for Google Chrome that create a visual keyboard for mobile or any other touch screen devices.
+It is inspired on Android usability.